Haantjes Algebras of Classical Integrable Systems

+The proposed theory incorporates essentially all the known results on integrability of finite-dimensional systems that have been developed in a bi-Hamiltonian framework up to date, i.e. all the approaches based on Lenard chains and their generalizations (as quasi-bi-Hamiltonian systems \cite{Bl}, etc).

-There is a neat relation between the Haantjes geometry developed here and the known Nijenhuis geometry.
-In fact, a subfamily of symplectic-Haantjes manifolds is provided by the class of symplectic-Nijenhuis manifolds.
-Precisely, we shall show that given a $\omega \boldsymbol{N}$ manifold, one can construct, under mild assumptions, a $\omega \mathcal{H}$ structure by taking $(n-1)$ independent powers of $\boldsymbol{N}$.
-In this case, $\boldsymbol{N}$ will play the role of a generator of a $\omega \mathcal{H}$ structure.
+There is a neat relation between the Haantjes geometry developed in the present work and the well known Nijenhuis geometry.
+In fact, a subfamily of symplectic-Haantjes manifolds is provided by the class of symplectic-Nijenhuis ($\omega N$) manifolds.
+Precisely, we shall show that given an $\omega N$ manifold, under mild assumptions one can construct an $\omega \mathscr{H}$ structure by taking $n$ independent powers of the recursion operator $\boldsymbol{N}$.
+In this case, $\boldsymbol{N}$ will play the role of a generator for the $\omega \mathscr{H}$ structure.

-The notion of $\omega \mathcal{H}$ manifolds is inspired by the very recent definition of Haantjes manifold due to Magri \cite{MFrob,MGall13,MGWDVV,MGall15}.
-Our theory mainly differs from the fact that, besides the existence of $n$ independent commuting Haantjes operators, we also allow a symplectic form $\omega$ compatible with the Haantjes operators to exist.
-Moreover, the Lenard-Haantjes chains of our theory are shorter than the ones defined in the recent Magri's theory \cite{MGall13}.
-This is due to a weaker assumption that allows us to deal with both integrable and separable systems.
-This fact is an important novelty of the present work that is not considered in the cited papers.

-Our main result concerning integrability is a theorem establishing that \textit{the existence of a $\omega \mathcal{H}$ manifold is a necessary and sufficient condition for a non-degenerate Hamiltonian system to be integrable} in the Liouville-Arnold sense.
-As a byproduct of this theorem, we will be able to define new general classes of integrable models possessing an assigned Haantjes geometry.
-Quite interestingly, the systems so obtained are related to analytic functions and to the wave equation.

-Another advantage of the present formulation \textit{\`a la Haantjes} (which also represents the main motivation for our study), is its generality: Haantjes tensors are indeed a larger class of tensors than those of Nijenhuis.
-The proposed theory incorporates essentially all the known results on integrability and separation of variables of finite-dimensional systems that have been developed in a bi-Hamiltonian framework up to date, i.e. all the approaches based on Lenard chains and their generalizations (as quasi-bi-Hamiltonian systems \cite{Bl}, etc).
+However, it is important to notice that there exist $\omega \mathscr{H}$ structures not arising from a subjacent $\omega N$ structure.
+Indeed, whenever the Haantjes algebra $\mathscr{H}$ is non-Abelian, obviously it cannot be cyclically generated by a single Nijenhuis operator.
+This is the case, for instance, of the $\omega \mathscr{H}$ manifold associated with the superintegrable Post-Winternitz system.

-A noteworthy aspect is that the Haantjes operators appearing in the theory are \textit{not necessarily diagonalizable}.
+Another noteworthy feature of our approach is that a priori the class of Haantjes algebras considered is \textit{not necessarily diagonalizable}.